imprint

 Windows-MCP

-Enables AI agents (LLMs) to interact with and automate tasks on the Windows operating system, including UI interaction, file navigation, application control, and QA testing.
+This MCP server enables AI agents to directly interact with the Windows operating system, performing tasks such as file navigation, application control, UI interaction, and QA testing.

 mcp-server-browserbase